 A most important part of building your emergency fund is making a goal depending on how much you will need for at least 3 months of your income.
 Say you need 3000 dollars a month for your household income.
 And you will need at least 9000 dollars to support your family for 3 months.
 Now your goals are to save 9000 dollars for an emergency fund.

-Here are some of my favourite ideas to save every week
+Here are some of my favorite ideas to save every week

 1. Earn $25 from surveys every week

-There are many survey companies which you can use to earn some extra cash.
-You will not become rich but it is really possible to build an emergency fund from the money you get.
-I have done it and I really appreciate myself for this.
+There are many survey companies that you can use to earn some extra cash.
+You will not become rich, but it is possible to build an emergency fund from your money.
+I have done it, and I appreciate myself for this.
 I have not reached my goal yet but very close to it.

 2. Save from your groceries

-Groceries are a big expense and it is really possible to save money from your grocery shopping.
+Groceries are a big expense, and it is possible to save money from your grocery shopping.
 Reduce the usage of pre-packaged food.
 Try to cook from scratch.

 - Cook from scratch